 I mounted the circuit on a small board that attaches directly to the screw terminals on the meter.
 I used a 2 pole 6 position rotary switch.
 The second pole is connected so that it serves as a power switch.
 It's a "non-shorting" switch but it switches fast enough so that power is not lost between clicks.

 I thought I'd go further and describe the process of installing the kit in the CDV-715.

 After getting the meter working, the next step was to mount the display.
 After considering all the options, it seemed it had to go between the range switch and the meter.
 But there wasn't much room!

 However, I had a DOGM162 LCD that just fit.
 These are small 2x16 displays, reasonably priced, and very bright and clear.
 A backlight panel is optional and comes in a variety of colors.
 The display uses an SPI interface rather than a 4 bit parallel interface like standard LCDs and requires a different library - DogLcd.
 Setup is a bit different, but all the rest of the display calls work the same.
-I made the changes within #define DOGM_LCD and added it to the next version (v10.2) of the software. (see below for download)
+I made the changes within #define DOGM_LCD and added it to version v10.2 and above of the software.

 I cut a square hole in case and glued in a piece of plexiglass to fill it.
 Then I hot glued the display underneath it.

 I mounted the Geiger kit on a piece of phenolic board on the old posts, and added an LND-7317 with an additional 4.7MΩ resistor in the bottom half.
 Since the LND-7317 has it's cathode grounded to the case, I switched the Geiger kit from "cathode sensing" to "anode sensing" by using this simple circuit.